 • Ability to focus

-Edibles can provide a more intense and prolonged high than smoking or vaping, often leading to enhanced sensations during sex.
-Many cannabis users report increased sensitivity and heightened pleasure when consuming edibles before sex [12].
+Edibles can provide a more intense and prolonged high than smoking or vaping, often leading to enhanced sensations.
+Many cannabis users report increased sensitivity and heightened pleasure when consuming edibles [12].

-Edibles can also provide a more relaxed and calm state of mind, which can help reduce anxiety and stress during sex.
-By promoting relaxation and reducing inhibitions, cannabis edibles can help individuals feel more comfortable and open during sexual encounters, leading to a better experience.
+Edibles can also provide a more relaxed and calm state of mind, which can help loosen things up during sex.
+By promoting relaxation and reducing inhibitions, cannabis edibles can help individuals feel more comfortable and open, leading to a better experience.

 It’s important to note that eating cannabis can take longer to elicit effects than smoking or vaping, and the effects’ timing can be less predictable.
-Begin with a low dose and wait at least an hour before consuming more to avoid potential adverse side effects.
+Begin with a low dose and wait at least an hour before consuming more to avoid potential adverse side effects from overconsumption.

 Best Cannabis Edibles for Sex: Find Your Favorite